Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Bouby-Legouge (RC)

-- Didier Cailliez (RC), has a majority of Pinot Meunier in their vineyards.
+- Didier Cailliez (RC, Facebook page), has a majority of Pinot Meunier in their vineyards.

-- Jacques Copin (RM), probably the most noted grower in Verneuil with 10 ha of vineyards in Verneuil, Vandières, Vincelles, and Dormans with 66% Pinot Meunier, 21% Pinot Noir, and 13% Chardonnay.
+- Jacques Copin (RM, Facebook page), probably the most noted grower in Verneuil with 10 ha of vineyards in Verneuil, Vandières, Vincelles, and Dormans with 66% Pinot Meunier, 21% Pinot Noir, and 13% Chardonnay.
 The annual production is 75 000 bottles.
-Their blanc de blancs Champagne originates solely from the vineyard site La Goutte d’Or.
-Cuvée Originelle (80% Pinot Noir, 20% Chardonnay) is produced from the first pressed/free-running must – “tête de cuvée” – and sees oak.
+Their blanc de blancs Champagne originates solely from the vineyard site La Goutte d’Or in Try (Dormans).
+The vintage Champagne is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2005 vintage).
+Polyphénols is a vintage Champagne of the same composition (refers to the 2006 vintage) where the Chardonnay component is sourced from Carrières in Verneuil and La Goutte d’Or, while the Pinot Noir originates from Les Carreaux in Verneuil.
+Cuvée Originelle (80% Pinot Noir, 20% Pinot Meunier) is produced from the first pressed/free-running must – “tête de cuvée” – and and is vinified in new barrels of Argonne oak.

 - François Denizon (RC)